Davis College of Business and Economics

 The Truist Leadership Program

 With a gift from the Truist Financial Corporation, the Davis College of Business and Economics initiated the Truist Leadership program in the 2019-20 academic year.
 The overall goal of this program is to instill ethical leadership into the student body through a wide variety of targeted activities.
-The program is overseen by a full-time faculty, presently Dr. Tal Zarankin, who also carries the Truist Leadership Faculty designation.
+The program is overseen by a full-time faculty member, presently Dr. Tal Zarankin, who also carries the Truist Leadership Faculty designation.

 By design, the program attempts to instill leadership qualities in students through a portfolio of annual activities that encompass student training, external engagements, student mentorship as well as infusion of ethical leadership concepts into the University curriculum.
 The program achieves its objectives through four main activities: